 Information submitted under this policy will be used for defensive purposes only – to mitigate or remediate vulnerabilities.
 If your findings include newly discovered vulnerabilities that affect all users of a product or service and not solely SOOS, we may share your report with the Cybersecurity and Infrastructure Security Agency, where it will be handled under their coordinated vulnerability disclosure process.
 We will not share your name or contact information without express permission.

-We accept vulnerability reports at this form or via [email protected] or by using the submission form widget in the lower right corner of this page.
+We accept vulnerability reports via [email protected] or by using the submission form widget in the lower right corner of this page.
 Reports may be submitted anonymously.
 If you share contact information, we will acknowledge receipt of your report within 3 business days.

 When reported issues are validated and accepted by SOOS, we may elect to pay the reporter based on the severity and complexity of the reported issue, however, by submitting a vulnerability, you acknowledge that you have no expectation of payment and that you expressly waive any future pay claims against the SOOS related to your submission.

 What we would like to see from you

 In order to help us triage and prioritize submissions, we recommend that your reports:

 - Describe the location the vulnerability was discovered and the potential impact of exploitation.

 - Offer a detailed description of the steps needed to reproduce the vulnerability (proof of concept scripts or screenshots are helpful).

 What you can expect from us

 When you choose to share your contact information with us, we commit to coordinating with you as openly and as quickly as possible.